roioteromorales/java_algorithms/README.md

 filepath in the subdirectory of several different starting points.
 BFS uses a Queue (see [Lists](https://github.com/kevgraham/java_algorithms#lists)) to check subdirectories in the order in which they are found.

+**FlightRoutes.java** uses [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find the shortest set of AirAsia routes between two airports.
+The algorithm uses the [Haversine distance](https://en.wikipedia.org/wiki/Haversine_formula) in kilometers between the latitude and longitude of airports for its weights.
+The program uses data I cleaned from [https://openflights.org/](https://openflights.org/).
+The airport data is loaded from *airports.csv* into a hashmap (see [Hash Maps](https://github.com/kevgraham/java_algorithms#hash-maps)), which is used to retrieve the latitude and longitude when calculating route distances for the routes in *routes.cvs*.
+For the algorithm, Airports are nodes and Routes are edges.

 ## Hash Maps

 **HashMap.java** is an implementation for a generic hashmap that uses an internal array, a simple *hash method* based on